Skip to main content

 Spain

-1 mg/day matched 5% topical efficacy in women at 24 weeks.
+1 mg/day oral minoxidil matched 5% topical solution in women with FPHL at 24 weeks.

 2021 — Vañó-Galván safety study (n=1,404)